Disappearing Island Florida

 GPS Water Coordinates: 29.074742, -80.931316

-Disappearing island is a breathtaking setting to relax and enjoy with family or a group of friends.
+Disappearing Island is a breathtaking setting for relaxation and enjoyment with family or friends.
 Anyone who appreciates being on the water will have a great time here.
 And, if you are looking to show off some of Florida’s most “Caribbean-ish” waters, this is a place to take people.
 However, it’s not a place to enjoy complete solitude, as it can get crowded on weekends.

 Disappearing Island

-Next, if you’re a fan of luxurious Florida resorts, this island may not be so attractive for you: don’t expect restaurants, casinos, gorgeous Florida hotels, and anything like that there.
+Next, if you’re a fan of luxurious Florida resorts, this is not the place for you: don’t expect restaurants, casinos, gorgeous Florida hotels, or anything like that there.
 It’s nothing but spectacular views and a relaxing environment.

-It’s a great place for families with kids; the water is shallow and has no waves, making it safe for children.
+It’s an excellent place for families with kids; the shallow water has no waves, making it safe for children to play.

 Map of Disappearing Island Florida